Rent increases if you have a private residential tenancy

 If you do not accept the rent increase

-You can ask Rent Service Scotland to check the rent increase.
-They can set the rent amount your landlord can charge.
+You can then ask Rent Service Scotland to check the rent increase.
+They will set the rent amount your landlord can charge.

 Rent Service Scotland must receive your application within 21 days of you getting a rent increase notice.